Gribaldi Handayani: Murders

 After two failed marriages, Handayani married a third time to a woman named Nurmata Lily, but eventually grew suspicious of her and accused her of cheating on him.
 As a result, he drove her to an isolated location near Pangkalan Kerinci in August 2003, where he subsequently shot her.
 In April 2004, he killed 34-year-old cab driver Muhammad Ali near Jambi after the pair had a disagreement over a car rental business, after which Handayani shot him four times in the head and chest.

-On July 31, Handayani arranged to meet with one of his acquaintances, 50-year-old Ngadimin, a tabloid journalist who helped him broker job offers to potential victims.
+On 31 July, Handayani arranged to meet with one of his acquaintances, 50-year-old Ngadimin, a tabloid journalist who helped him broker job offers to potential victims.
 After being lured to Babat Village in Banyuasin Regency, ostensibly because his friend wanted to discuss business plans for a future trip to Jakarta, Ngadimin was shot to death and his body left in an open field.

 In late 2004, Handayani became acquainted with a woman named Listi after they were introduced to one another at a seminar by a friend of hers.
 Introducing himself as 'Heri', the pair got intimate with one another, with him even promising Listi a job as a civil servant.
-In December, Handayani called her under the pretense that she had to attend training at a company in Jambi, after which Listi left her house, promising to bring back a souvenir to her family.
-When she failed to return home, family members notified the authorities, who subsequently located her body near the village of Bayu Lincir in South Sumatra on January 1, 2005.
+In December, Handayani called her under the pretence that she had to attend training at a company in Jambi, after which Listi left her house, promising to bring back a souvenir to her family.
+When she failed to return home, family members notified the authorities, who subsequently located her body near the village of Bayu Lincir in South Sumatra on 1 January 2005.
 An autopsy at the Raden Mataher Hospital confirmed that she had been shot to death.